sketchplugins/plugin-directory/README.md

 - [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by Herr Helms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
-- [Artboards to Pages](https://github.com/EachAndOther/SketchPlugins), by Each&Other: Takes all of the artboards on a page and create a new page for each of them, using the artboard name as the new page name.
 - [Artboards to PDF](https://github.com/andrewfiorillo/sketch-artboards-to-pdf), by Andrew Fiorillo: Sketch plugin to export artboards to PDF slideshow, from either the current page or from all pages
 - [ArtboardZoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
 - [Artwork Fetcher](https://github.com/mmth/sketch-artwork-fetcher), by Semibold Mammoth: Sketch.app plugin for fetching artworks from Last.fm web-service and filling selected shapes with them.
 Allows to fetch artworks by their album and/or artist names.